Student Loans 101: What Does Forbearance Mean?

 Freeing up cash flow each month

-Some lenders may allow you to temporarily skip monthly credit card, loan or mortgage payments.
+Student loan lenders may allow you to temporarily skip monthly payments.
 At the end of the forbearance period, the lender may request you resume payments immediately.

 Eliminating negative credit reporting

-Stopping collection calls
+Stopping collection calls and late fees

 What are the drawbacks of forbearance?

-Forbearance can offer a lot of breathing room during a financial hardship, but it isn't without a few downsides.
+Student loan forbearance can offer a lot of breathing room during a financial hardship, but it isn't without a few downsides.

 Interest may still accrue

-Lender may expect a lump-sum repayment
+The lender may expect a lump-sum repayment

 Monthly payments may be higher after forbearance